kassambara/rstatix/cran-comments.md

 ## Resubmission

 This is a resubmission of v0.1.0.
-In this version, I removed redundant "in R" in the title and description.
+In this version:

+- I added more details in the DESCRIPTION text.
+- I used \donttest{} instead of commenting out examples in the anova_test() function documentation.